-During the year, Mr. Ritesh Shroff has tendered his resignation from the post of Chief Financial Officer (CFO) of the Company with effect from June 1, 2020.
-Further Mr. Monu Kumar also resigned w.e.f January 4, 2021 from the post of Company Secretary (CS).
-The Board places on record its appreciation towards valuable contribution made them during their tenure.
+During the year, Mr. Ritesh Shroff, has tendered his resignation from the post of Chief Financial Officer (CFO) of the Company with effect from June 1, 2020.
+The Board places on record its appreciation towards valuable contribution made by Mr. Ritesh Shroff during his tenure as Chief Financial Officer of the Company.